mahadkhanleghari/quant_trading_notebooks/docs/cross_asset_alpha_engine/notebooks/execution_simulation.md

 # Execution Simulation Demo

+**IMPORTANT: Execution is modeled at daily close-to-close with simple costs, not an intraday microstructure model.
+All analysis uses daily OHLCV bars only.**

-This notebook demonstrates execution cost modeling and simulation capabilities.
+This notebook demonstrates execution cost modeling and simulation capabilities for daily rebalancing.

 ## Overview

 We'll explore:
-1. Execution cost models (slippage, market impact)
+1. Execution cost models (slippage, market impact) - simplified for daily rebalancing
-2. TWAP/VWAP execution simulation
+2. Daily execution simulation (not intraday TWAP/VWAP)
 3. Transaction cost analysis
 4. Regime-aware execution strategies

-**Note**: This is a framework demonstration.
-Full execution simulation implementation is planned for future releases.
+**Note**: Execution is modeled at daily frequency with simple transaction costs.
+True intraday microstructure modeling (order books, tick data) is not used in the current experiment.